leouieda/website/blog/getting-started-with-python-for-science.md

    They are usually meant for programmers, not scientists.
 You'll have to wade through mountains of string formatting and Fibonacci numbers before you find an answer to "How do I load these data?" (and it won't be `numpy.loadtxt`).
+1. **Ignore** any reference that uses Python 2.
+All support for Python 2.7 will end in 2020 and there is no reason to still be using it.
-1. Start with the [Software Carpentry lessons](https://software-carpentry.org/lessons/).
+2. **Start** with the [Software Carpentry lessons](https://software-carpentry.org/lessons/).
 Read all of them if you can. **Everything there will make your life easier.** If you don't have the time, focus on "Programming with Python" and "Version Control with git".
-   The lessons are **not** detailed but instead show you what is out there and what you should type into Google.
+   The lessons are not detailed but instead show you what is out there and what you should type into Google.
-2. After you wet your appetite, **dive deeper** into more detailed material.
+3. After you wet your appetite, **dive deeper** into more detailed material.
 I highly recommend the [Scipy Lecture Notes](http://www.scipy-lectures.org/).
    If you like the feeling of paper in your hands and have some money to spare, try the books